Is there an age requirement?

 Where does MWSRP operate from?

-MWSRP operates from Dhigurah Island, South Ari atoll.
-Our research vessel operates from the harbour, so we have a simple commute to work each day!.
+MWSRP operates from our anchorage in the beautiful sheltered lagoons of South Ari atoll.
+Our research vessel operates from our liveaboard, so we have a simple commute to work each day!.

 What do I do on a day off?

 We first recommend a nice rest because of the physical demands of conducting research on the water throughout the week!
-Other activities can be arranged, which include snorkeling, scuba diving and maybe something uniquely local with some of the villagers.
+Other activities can be arranged, which include snorkeling, scuba diving and maybe something uniquely Maldivian like a sand bank visit.
 Please note that you will have to pay separately for any activities you do which are outside of your time with the MWSRP.
 A good book, a snorkel and mask, and sun cream are some of the essentials we always include in our pack on days off.

 Will I get some kind of qualification from volunteering?